Deposit refunds are not always automatic. But there are ways to help ensure that they are processed smoothly and promptly.

 Included in the APS is a conditional clause which permits the buyer, for example, to obtain a mortgage with terms satisfactory to the buyer within normally five banking days (or by a fixed date), failing which the deposit shall be returned to the buyer.
 This may seem abundantly clear that the buyer's money will be given back to them if the condition isn’t waived.

-However, in rare cases, while reviewing a conditional clause in an APS, the courts have imposed obligations on the party who was to satisfy a particular condition, in this case, the buyer.
+However, in rare cases, while reviewing a conditional clause in an APS, the courts have imposed obligations on the party who was to satisfy a particular condition, in this example, the buyer.
 For this reason, though uncommon, sellers can dispute deposit refunds.
 This translates into an issue of entitlement to the deposit, which would likely have to be resolved by the courts.
 For example, if a seller believed that the buyer failed to make sufficient effort to satisfy the condition, the seller could object to a deposit refund.

 All real estate brokerages are required by law to maintain a properly designated trust account at a recognized financial institution.
-And all trust funds delivered to the brokerage, designated in an APS to be the holder of the deposit funds, must be deposited in this trust account within five business days of receipt of the funds.
+And all trust funds delivered to an Ontario brokerage, designated in an APS to be the holder of the deposit funds, must be deposited in this trust account within five business days of receipt of the funds.